emul8/emul8/doc/source/native_managed_bindings.rst

 When speaking about types, it is necessary to provide the name of the C type and the corresponding C# one.
 Corresponding means that it is one of the `blittable types`_ or it is the convertible non-blittable type.
-In other wordsm standard marshalling rules are followed here.
+In other words, standard marshalling rules are followed here.

 .. _blittable types: http://msdn.microsoft.com/en-us/library/75dwhxf7.aspx